 Get ready for Single Touch Payroll Phase 2 with KeyPay

 Ensuring you’re with a reliable software vendor that will be ready for the mandatory start date is key for STP success.
-With over 175,000 Australian businesses on the platform, KeyPay was among the first payroll software vendors in Australia to be STP compliant, certified by the ATO.
+With over 200,000 Australian businesses on the platform, KeyPay is an Australian leader in compliance who handles the ATO's changes for you with ease.

-Our awesome product team is already working on the phase 2 STP changes to ensure new reporting requirements are ready for January 2022.
-With compliance built at core, KeyPay has the proven ability to not only meet ever-evolving Australian legislation such as STP, but make managing it as seamless as possible for payroll administrators and outsourced providers.
+Our team are hard at work on the phase 2 STP changes to ensure the new reporting requirements are ready for January 2022.
+With compliance built at its core, KeyPay has the proven ability to not only meet ever-evolving Australian legislation such as STP, but makes managing it as seamless as possible for payroll administrators and outsourced providers.
 Read more about the changes we're implementing in KeyPay to guarantee STP phase 2 compliance.